ASwigart/sql-challenge/README.md

 Each employee is sales and development department/	Employee #	/Last name	/First name	/Department name 8
 Frequency in Descending order/	All employees by last names

+THEN I pursued the BONUS material.

+My observations for this assignment are as follows: This is bottom heavy organization with long term staff making more then the engineers.
+There are a disproportionate number of staff compared to  managers and engineers.
+There could be some reduncency in the staff members as a result of fraud.